You can sink a lot of money into furniture. If you dont buy carefully,

 grade or number, ask a salesperson.
 If necessary, explain that you want

 this information so you can compare prices.
-If he or she refuses, ask yourself
+If he or she refuses, decide

-if you want to buy from a store that fears such comparisons.
+whether you want to do business with a store that fears such comparisons.

 As a second step, call the manufacturer or check its website to confirm